madhusudhan0212/SelfDrivingCar/LaneLines-P1/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

+One potential shortcoming with this approach is it fails
+* to identify lane lines in snow, rain, sun reflections.
-One potential shortcoming is this approach fails when we have exact vertical lanes in picture, entering a curve (at this point lanes will not be straight line but an arc)
+* have exact vertical lanes in picture
+* entering a curve (at this point lanes will not be straight line but an arc)

-Another shortcoming could be our region of interest in Image. during lane change, our region of interest might capture only one line
+Another shortcoming could be our region of interest in Image.
+Lane Lines may not always be present in our region of interest.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to skip processing every image in video and use info calculated in previous image since Lane lines will not have sharp edges.
-This will help in cases when we suddenly cannot identify lane lines due to sun reflection/mud on road etc.
+A possible improvement would be to skip processing every single image in video and use info calculated from previous image since Lane lines will not have sharp edges.
+This will help in cases when we suddenly cannot identify lane lines due to sun reflection/mud on road, dashed lines are too far apart etc.

-Another potential improvement could be to somehow identify curver during turnings and follow along
+Another potential improvement could be to follow vehicles in front at safe distance when view is not clear